Jurong: Education

-Jurong Junior College is located within the region, in between Hong Kah and Boon Lay, although it was closed in 2019.
-There is at least 1 primary school and 1 secondary school in each precinct of Jurong including the Shuqun Primary School established in 1925 in Jurong West.
-Additionally, River Valley High School is located within Boon Lay, in close proximity to Jurong Point.
+There are multiple primary and secondary schools in each precinct of Jurong.
+Examples include the Shuqun Primary School established in 1925 in Jurong West, as well as River Valley High School established in 1956 in Boon Lay.

+Prior to 2019, Jurong had one junior college, Jurong Junior College, located between Hong Kah and Boon Lay.
+The school has since merged with Pioneer Junior College to form Jurong Pioneer Junior College.

 Politics

 Jurong used to be an independent political constituency in the 1959 general elections.
 Chia Thye Poh represented the constituency in parliament between 1963 and 1966.
 Then, Boon Lay Constituency was carved out in 1976 and Hong Kah Constituency in 1984, forming four separate constituencies.
 Hong Kah Constituency eventually became a GRC that consisted of Nanyang, Hong Kah, Gek Poh and Bukit Batok in 1988.
 Teban Gardens, Pioneer, Yuhua and Taman Jurong were under Bukit Timah Constituency and the N9 region of Nanyang was under Jurong Constituency all that while.

 In 2001, there were major changes in the political constituencies of Jurong.
 Boon Lay Constituency, together with Teban Gardens and Pioneer, were absorbed into the expanded West Coast GRC.
 Hong Kah Constituency was re-designed to include towns of Chua Chu Kang (Limbang and Yew Tee) and Bukit Gombak and only Nanyang and Gek Poh remained in the constituency, this time including the N9 region of Nanyang.
 Jurong Constituency was abolished.
 Hong Kah and Bukit Batok were regrouped into the newly created Jurong GRC, along with Yuhua and Taman Jurong.
 As such, the entire political system of Jurong was changed with 3 GRCs as a result.

 10 years later, in 2011, Gek Poh, Yuhua and Pioneer were crafted out from each of the three GRCs to become SMCs.
 In total, there are now six constituencies in Jurong.

 Nonetheless, though divided into six separate constituencies, all the precincts are collectively managed by the PAP and known as Jurong.